ylhyra/ylhyra_content/not_data/content/course/drafts/The.md

 <vocabulary>
 </vocabulary>

-In English, the word "'''the'''" is a seperate word ("'''the''' house") but in Icelandic it is attached to the end of the word ("hús'''ið'''").
+In English, the word "'''the'''" is a separate word ("'''the''' house") but in Icelandic it is attached to the end of the word ("hús'''ið'''").
 The "the" is known as the [[w:Definite article|definite article]].
 There is no "''a / an''" in Icelandic, "'''a''' house" is just "hús".

 The suffix for the "the" changes depending on a word's [[gender]], [[case]], and [[plurality]].
 There are a total of 15 distinct forms it can have.<note>The possible different suffixes (all of which just mean "the") are: ''-inn -ið -inum -ins -num -an -una -unni -unnar -nar -unum -anna -inu -ins -in''.</note> In this chapter we'll only learn the form used for the most basic form of nouns, which is the [[nominative case]] (the first case) in the [[singular]].